The 2024 New Hampshire primary is on Tuesday. Here's what to know.

 Why isn't President Biden on the ballot?

-While the Republican National Committee (RNC) continues to embrace New Hampshire as the first primary state, earlier this year, the DNC approved a new early primary schedule, supported by Mr. Biden, that disrupted the traditional Iowa caucuses-to-New Hampshire early primary slate that had been in place for over 50 years.
+While the Republican National Committee continues to embrace New Hampshire as the first primary state, earlier this year the Democratic National Committee approved a new early primary schedule, supported by Mr. Biden, that disrupted the traditional Iowa caucuses-to-New Hampshire early primary slate that had been in place for over 50 years.
 It stripped New Hampshire of its esteemed "first-in-the-nation" primary status, and elevated South Carolina to the first primary slot.

 New Hampshire Republicans in control of the state government, and state Democrats, disagreed with the DNC's scheduling change and refused to change state law, willing to risk potential consequences down the line.

-Mr. Biden, who can still win the unofficial primary through write-in votes, has not held a campaign event in New Hampshire since announcing his reelection bid, and placed fifth in New Hampshire in the 2020 Democratic primary.
+Mr. Biden, who can still win the unofficial primary through write-in votes, has not held a campaign event in New Hampshire since announcing his reelection bid.
+He placed fifth in New Hampshire in the 2020 Democratic primary.

 However, that write-in challenge also opened the door to primary challengers within the Democratic Party.